Gaurav047/Folder-Locker-in-Windows/README.md

 ## Save the file and Rename the file as locker.bat

-## double click on 'locker.bat' file to edit it and find the line which says : 'your password here'.
+## double click on 'locker_folder.bat' file to edit it and find the line which says : 'your password here'.
 Edit this line to your custom password i.e. '12wersget'.

 ## Now hit 'save as' and change the save as file type to 'All files' and hit enter